antonsolomko/snooker-andy/README.md

 * whitewash your opponent, or
 * win (with any score) against a stronger opponent.

-Otherwise make sure that you don't lose too many frames to rabbits.
+Otherwise make sure that you don't lose too many frames to losers.

 #### When will I get an official rating?